Field theories of active particle systems and their entropy production: Entropy production

 where $\FPop$ refers to the non-perturbative part of the action \Eref{def_action0}, and $\tfullBlobb{}{}$ to the first order, one-particle irreducible, amputated contributions due to the perturbative part of the action, the ``blob''.
-It may contain perturbative contributions due to the single-particle Fokker-Planck operator, or due to additional processes, such as interactions and reactions.
-In field-theoretic terms, $\FPop_{\yvec,\xvec}$ is the inverse bare propagator evaluated at $\omega=0$ and $\tfullBlobb{}{}$ is a contribution to the "self-energy".
-In stochastic particle systems, $\FPop_{\yvec,\xvec}=(D\partial_y^2-w\partial_y)\delta(y-x)$ would be drift-diffusion (\SMref{drift_diffusion_on_ring}) and $\tfullBlobb{}{}=-r$ an additional extinction with rate $r$.
-Generally, no higher orders, such as $\tfullDoubleBlobb{}{}$, or any loops carrying $\omega$, such as the middle term in \Eref{Npropagators_oneLoop}, enter (\SMref{appendixWhichDiagramsContribute}).
+It may contain perturbative contributions due to the single-particle Fokker-Planck operator, or due to additional processes, such as interactions with external fields and reactions.
+In field-theoretic terms, $\FPop_{\yvec,\xvec}$ is the inverse bare propagator evaluated at $\omega=0$ and $\tfullBlobb{}{}$ is a contribution to the ``self-energy''.
+In stochastic particle systems, $\FPop_{\yvec,\xvec}=(D\partial_y^2-w\partial_y)\delta(y-x)$ would be drift-diffusion (\APref{drift_diffusion_on_ring}) and $\tfullBlobb{}{}=-r$ an additional extinction with rate $r$, as the simplest possible perturbation, which would, of course, normally be dealt with in closed form.
+In other systems, $\tfullBlobb{}{}$ may represent transmutation or an external potential.
+Below it is extended to pair interaction and particle collisions.
+Generally, no higher orders, such as $\tfullDoubleBlobb{}{}$, or any loops carrying $\omega$, such as the middle term in \Eref{Npropagators_oneLoop}, enter (\APref{appendixWhichDiagramsContribute}).
 While maybe unsurprising as far as the kernel $\Op_{\yvec,\xvec}$ is concerned, this simplification to one blob carries through to the logarithm on the basis of \Erefs{Ln_discrete_case} and \eref{Ln_from_propagator} if states are discrete, and by an expansion of the form \begin{widetext}

-\end{widetext} in the continuum, \Eref{Ln_for_continuous} and similarly \SMref{drift_diffusion_on_ring}, \Eref{Ln_from_drift_diffusion}.
+\end{widetext} in the continuum, \Eref{Ln_for_continuous} and similarly \APref{drift_diffusion_on_ring}, \Eref{Ln_from_drift_diffusion}.

 In summary, what is needed to calculate the entropy production \Eref{def_entropyProduction} of a single degree of freedom is: (a) the density $\density(\xvec;t)$, which at stationarity may be well approximated by an effective theory, and (b) the \emph{microscopic} action \Eref{def_action_full} to construct kernel $\Op_{\yvec,\xvec}$, via \Eref{transition_from_action}, and logarithm $\Ln_{\yvec,\xvec}$ via \Eref{Ln_from_propagators} using at most one blob.